 I have been on a mission over the last many years to discover and build a world- view I can attest to and follow.
 The end result of my search is my book,Balanceology: The 4 M’s of motivation, meaning, measurement,mitigation.
 My autobiographical jour- ney evolved into a theory and practice.
 The Theory of Balanceology is the study of what it takes to live a life in balance and health.
 The centric idea of the theory comes from the time honored nature based concept of balance.
 The Big Idea and backbone of my theory is “Balance Is Everything.”
 The model theorizes that humans are motivated to satisfy our inherent needs (M-1), and thus add meaning to our life (M-2).
 When a person is having personal and interpersonal problems an assessment and measurement (M-3) is made of the level of meeting needs and the current level of dysfunctional symptoms.
 Need satis- faction and current symptoms determine the degree a person is in-or-out of balance and health.
 Mitigation (M-4) involves building the personal and interpersonal skills it requires to better meet and satisfy our needs and thus lower unhealthy symptoms.

 What follows is information related to the author.
 I also present a blurb that goes into greater detail concerning my theory and book.
 For additional information related to my book, theory, and practice feel free to visit Balanceology.net and/or Balanceology.blog.
+The author welcomes guest posts on his website and blog.

 Al Wm Johnson holds a PhD in behavioral health counseling from the University of North Dakota.
 Dr. Johnson is a professionally licensed mental health counselor (LMHC) and a licensed clinical addiction counselor (LCAC).
 He has over twelve years work experience at various educational levels and settings.
 Dr. Johnson has many years of direct clinical experience with clients and patients.
 He has twenty-five years of experience in man- aging various behavioral health programs in outpatient, partial hospitalization, residential, and psychiatric inpatient settings.